 Capsule – Sh. dysenteriae is a Non-capsulated bacterium.

 Gram Staining Reaction – Shigella dysenteriae is a Gram -ve (Negative) bacterium.

 CULTURE REQUIREMENTS OF SHIGELLA DYSENTERIAE (Sh. dysenteriae)

-⇒ Special requirements – Shigella dysenteriae have no complex nutritional requirements and readily grow in an ordinary media like Nutrient Agar medium (NAM).
-Commonly the MacConkey Agar medium & XLD medium is used for the cultivation of Shigella dysenteriae in Laboratory.
+⇒ Special requirements – Shigella dysenteriae have no complex nutritional requirements and readily grow in ordinary media like Nutrient Agar medium (NAM).
+Commonly the MacConkey Agar medium & XLD medium is used for the cultivation of Shigella dysenteriae in the Laboratory.

 ⇒ Optimum temperature – Shigella dysenteriae ranges from 10–40°C but the optimum temperature for most of the strains is 37°C and usually cultivated at this temperature in laboratories.

 ⇒ Optimum pH – Sh. dysenteriae cannot survive at acidic pH below 4.5, the maximum growth observed at 7.0 i.e. neutral pH.
 Also, the pH requirement varies as per the strain of Escherichia col.